-The Arbiter considers that the high exposure to structured products and single issuers in the Complainant's portfolio jarred and did not reflect to varying degrees with one or more of MPM's own investment guidelines applicable at the time when the investments were made, most particularly with respect to the following guidelines: (fn.
-64 Emphasis in the mentioned guidelines added by the Arbiter.)
+The Arbiter considers that the high exposure to structured products as well as to single issuers in the Complainant's portfolio jarred and did not reflect to varying degrees, with one or more of MPM's own investment guidelines applicable at the time when the investments were made, most particularly with respect to the following guidelines: (fn.
+93 Emphasis in the mentioned guidelines added by the Arbiter.)